outcoldman/outcoldman.com/about/index.markdown

 > I'm happy with my current employer.

 Starting from 2005 I participated in designing various kind of projects.
-I worked in different companies and in different areas.
+I worked in different companies and different areas.
 I worked on building enterprise applications, applications for engineers, tools for developers, applications for regular users and solutions for big companies.
 I worked on mobile, desktop, web applications and distributed systems.
 I had experience in building software for Windows, Linux, OS X and Solaris.
 I used Visual Studio, Xcode, IDEA, Sublime Text and Vim for development.
-I am not a fan of anything, I just like to code.
-Every day I'm enjoying to be a software developer.
+I am fan of everything.
+I like to code.
+Every day I'm enjoying being a software developer.

 You may think that I am real nerd and geek.
 Yes I am.
 But this does not stop me from enjoying [active and interesting life](https://instagram.com/outcoldman/).